tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/redhat/redhat-rhui.md

 #### [Switching to EUS repositories on RHEL8](#tab/rhel8)
 Use the following procedure to lock a RHEL 8.x VM to a particular minor release.
 Run the commands as `root`:

->[!NOTE]
+> [!NOTE]
 > This procedure only applies for RHEL 8.x versions for which EUS is available.
-This includes RHEL  8.1, 8.2, 8.4, 8.6, and 8.8.
+The list of versions includes RHEL  8.1, 8.2, 8.4, 8.6, and 8.8.
 For more information, see [Red Hat Enterprise Linux Life Cycle](https://access.redhat.com/support/policy/updates/errata).

 1. Disable non-EUS repositories.